DouglasOrr/DeepLearnTute/doc/diy.md

  - Augmenting training data - scale & rotate each training example to generate more training examples.
  - Normalizing & rendering to 16x16 greyscale patches - it is easier to use these as input.

-After all this, the data looks like this:
+After that, the data looks like:

     train = dlt.load_hdf5('/data/uji/train.hdf')
     print(train.x.shape)  # (93000, 256)